Advexed/CSS/Nocturnal/README.md

+# DISCLAMER

 Note: **THIS THEMEIS NOT MINE** I have copied it to make changes when and if they need to happen.
-This theme is updated more often because Discords menues get updated often and as result so do their classes making the theme not apply to those elements usually I catch onto these missed emelemts and fix them as soon as I encounter them
+This theme is updated often because Discords menues get updated and as result so do their classes making the theme not apply to those elements.
+Usually I catch onto these missed emelemts and fix them as soon as I encounter them, But if you find one that I missed then ping me on dicord by joining my [Discord Server](https://discord.gg/gBY5A9yZQX)

-# To use this theme

 ## Method 1